utdemir/gcal-i-am-busy/README.md

 ## How it works

-It fetches events from `SOURCE_CALENDAR` between 2 weeks ago and 2 months from now.
-Then fetches only the events with a specific tag from `TARGET_CALENDAR`, for the same interval.
-Then it figures out which events to insert to and delete from `TARGET_CALENDAR`, and applies them with the correct tag.
+It fetches all events from `SOURCE_CALENDAR` between 2 weeks ago and 2 months from now and events with a specific tag from `TARGET_CALENDAR`, for the same interval.
+Then it compares them to figure out which events to insert to and delete from `TARGET_CALENDAR`, and applies the changes with the correct tag.

-I tried to make it hard for the code to mess with the existing events.
+I tried to make it hard for the code to mess with the events it is not managing.
 So:

 * It only ever modifies `TARGET_CALENDAR`.
+* It only reads `startTime` and `endTime` fields from the events in `SOURCE_CALENDAR`.
 * It can only modify/create events with a certain tag (`GCAL_I_AM_BUSY`).

 However, there are no tests or real world use (yet).
 So, use at your